Analysis | Trump’s actions that led to the violence at the Capitol began months ago

 He suffered a number of legal and political defeats.
 Courts rejected his claims about fraud tainting the results.
 Vote tallies proved that Biden had won the presidency, and Trump’s efforts to block the certification of those votes failed.
 His effort to interfere with the casting of electoral votes in mid-December was similarly futile.

 But day after day, Trump continued to allege that the election was stolen from him.
-He continued to try to convince state officials to overturn the obvious preferences of their voters.
+He continued to try to persuade state officials to overturn the obvious preferences of their voters.

 “If a Democrat Presidential Candidate had an Election Rigged & Stolen, with proof of such acts at a level never seen before,” Trump tweeted in December, “the Democrat Senators would consider it an act of war, and fight to the death.
 Mitch & the Republicans do NOTHING, just want to let it pass.
 NO FIGHT!”